#1 Ranked Children’s Hospital by U.S. News & World Report

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-Hydronephrosis is a condition where urine overfills, or backs up, into the kidney, which causes the kidney to swell.
-Infants with hydronephrosis may be diagnosed before or after birth.
+Hydronephrosis is a condition, affecting about 1 in 100 babies, where urine overfills or backs up into the kidney, causing the kidney to swell.
+Infants with hydronephrosis may be diagnosed before (prenatal) or after (postnatal) birth.